 If you're looking for a similarly priced color inkjet printer with superior page yields, check out the Brother MFC-J4335DW.

-The printing speed of the Epson WorkForce Pro WF-3820 is very good.
-Although the first page takes some time to come out, the subsequent pages get faster after that, especially for black-only documents.
-Photos print out decently quickly.
+The overall printing speed is very good.
+Although the first page takes some time to come out, subsequent pages get faster after that, especially for black-only documents.
+The photo printing speed is decent and within the typical range for inkjet printers.
 If you'd like a printer with a higher input tray capacity, check out the Epson WorkForce Pro WF-7840.

-The Epson WorkForce Pro WF-3820 can print on most common paper formats.
-Along with the preset sizes, you can also set a custom size for paper between 3.5" to 47.2" in length.
+In addition to the preset sizes, you can also set a custom size for paper between 3.5 inches to 47.2 inches in length.
 This also lets you print on A5-sized paper if you set the measurements manually.
-Unfortunately, the input tray can only hold one format of paper at a time, which is bothersome if you switch between regular paper and photo paper often.
+Unfortunately, the input tray can only hold one format of paper at a time, which is bothersome if you often switch between regular paper and photo paper.